mikepk/botocore/docs/source/reference/services/cloudwatch.rst

     :param EvaluationPeriods: **[REQUIRED]**

       The number of periods over which data is compared to the specified threshold.
 An alarm's total current evaluation period can be no longer than one day, so this number multiplied by ``Period`` cannot be more than 86,400 seconds.

+    :type DatapointsToAlarm: integer
+    :param DatapointsToAlarm:

+      The number of datapoints that must be breaching to trigger the alarm.